gotsunami/gitlab-copy/README.md

 ## Compile From Source

-Ensure you have a working [Go](https://www.golang.org) 1.5+ installation then install [gb](http://getgb.io) to compile the project:
+Ensure you have a working [Go](https://www.golang.org) 1.5+ installation then:
 ```
-$ go get github.com/constabulary/gb/...
+$ go get -u github.com/gotsunami/gitlab-copy
+$ make
 ```

-- To build the project, just run `make`.
-The program gets compiled into `bin/gitlab-copy`
+- The program gets compiled into `bin/gitlab-copy`
 - Cross-compile with `make buildall`
 - Prepare distribution packages with `make dist`